shijistar/enum-plus/README.md

 <sup>**_\[F]_**</sup> &nbsp; `isEnum(obj: any): boolean`

-Check if a given object is an instance which was created by `Enum` function.
+Check if a given object is an instance created by the `Enum` function.

 ```js
 Enum.isEnum(WeekEnum); // true